mothdotmonster/shell-goodies/README.md

 ## barge

 a function that generates bars out of percentages, designed to be easy to read and modify as needed. ```barge.sh``` is an example script which does nothing, as an easy base to hack barge into your existing script.

+## yodel

+a tool that sits around printf to make it slightly less painful to use. might be useable as a function.